MiguelArambula/Group8SeniorDesign/README.md

 The PCM class represents an audio sample.
 It contains all the byte data for a single sample as well as any properties that are required.
 This class also provides the functions to manipulate its data, such as resampling and adjusting gain.

+*PhatTracks:*

+Keeps track of which pads contain audio clips.

 *Recorder:*

 The Recorder class is responsible for reading data in from the mic.
 The class essentially is triggered to stream in data, and it is written into a buffer.
 Once all the data is recorded, it creates a new PCM to contain the audio.